Netflix: A Pricey Stock With A Troubled Future

 I believe that the fragmented state of the international market is to blame for the continuing losses.
 Unlike the domestic market, entering these smaller markets is much more expensive, as the preferred content varies greatly.
 The US has a much more homogeneous taste in shows compared to the various smaller international markets.
 Investments in content do not generate the same return in these fragmented markets.

 Furthermore, Netflix faces more competition from Amazon in international markets.
 In mid-December, it was announced that Amazon had expanded Prime Video to more than 200 countries.
 Importantly, Amazon has priced Prime Video at a significant discount to Netflix's global pricing of $9.99.
-The first six-months cost $2.99 per month and only $5.99 after that.
+The first six months cost $2.99 per month and only $5.99 after that.

-Additionally, Amazon has increased a number of countries that will get Prime Video included with their existing Prime service such as Belgium, France, Canada, India, Italy, and Spain.
+Additionally, Amazon has increased the number of countries that will get Prime Video included with its existing Prime service such as Belgium, France, Canada, India, Italy, and Spain.

 Increased competition in an already fragmented and unprofitable market spells trouble for NFLX moving forward, especially when considering the saturation of the domestic streaming market and declining DVD business.